yunningtseng/taipei-food-map/README.md

 # Food Map

-Offering a map to find stores based on specific criteria.

-Visit <https://foodmap-24935.web.app/>
+A user-friendly map interface enabling swift searches of stores based on a variety of filter criteria Visit <https://foodmap-24935.web.app/>

 ## Features

 - Quick Filter & Find

-  - Enables quick searches for stores by type, proximity to a subway station, minimum rating, and sorting options for display on the map.
+  - Perform quick searches for stores by type, proximity to subway stations, minimum rating, and sorting options for display on the map.

 - Map Interaction

-  - Interacting with a store in the list or its icon on the map displays detailed information within the map.
+  - Detailed information is displayed by interacting with a store's list or its icon on the map.
-  - Selecting a subway station icon shifts the map's focus to that station, showcasing nearby stores.
+  - Clicking on a subway station icon refocuses the map to that station, highlighting nearby stores.

 - Shop Detail

-  - Information for each store includes links to Google Maps for directions, route planning, and viewing reviews.
+  - Each store's details include links to Google Maps for directions, route planning, and viewing reviews.

-- Responsive Design

-  - The interface adapts to different breakpoints for optimal user interaction, ensuring easy use on mobile devices.

 ## Tech

 - Vite

-  - Offers development with fast build times.
+  - Provides a development environment with exceptionally fast build times.

 - TypeScript

-  - Enhances development by ensuring type safety and elevating code quality.
+  - Ensures type safety and improves code quality during development.

 - Zustand

-  - Simplifies state management with a minimal and hook-based setup.
+  - Offers a minimalistic and hook-based approach to state management.

 - React Query

-  - Enhances fetching, caching, and state synchronization, leading to smoother and faster user interactions.
+  - Improves data fetching, caching, and state synchronization for enhanced user experiences.

 - Material UI & Styled Components

-  - Facilitate rapid development and allow for extensive customization to override styles.
+  - Enable fast development and extensive style customization options.

+- MapBox

+  - Delivers customizable map designs, engaging visual interfaces, and dynamic interactions for users.

 - Google Map Places API

-  - Utilizes Places API's Text Search and Place Photo to retrieve relevant information and images of stores.
+  - Uses the Places API's Text Search and Place Photo features to fetch relevant store information and images.

-- MapBox

-  - Provides highly customizable designs, visually engaging interfaces, improved efficiency, and dynamic user interactions.

 - Firebase Firestore

-  - Enhances efficiency and reduces query costs by caching images.
+  - Uses image caching to increase efficiency and lower query costs.

 - Firebase Hosting

-  - Offers scalable, serverless backend solutions for deploying applications.
+  - Provides a scalable, serverless backend for application deployment, ensuring reliability and speed.